kevinding0218/InterviewDocuments/Q and A/System Design/Design Rate Limiter.md

 	- e.g when getting visit count of most recent 1 day, let's say current time is 23:30:33, we can do:
 		- in the second bucket, add sum between 23:30:00 ~ 23:30:33 (total of 34 queries)
 		- in the minute bucket, add sum between 23:00 ~ 23:29 (total of 30 queries)
-		- in the hour bucket, add sum between 0
+		- in the hour bucket, add sum between 00 ~ 22 (total of 23 queries)
+		- in the second bucket, add sum between yesterday 23:30:34 ~ 23:30:59 (total of 26 queries)
+		- in the minute bucket, add sum between yesterday 23:31 ~ 23:59 (total of 29 queries)
+		- total query would be 34 + 30 + 23 + 26 + 29 = 142 querie
 - e.g: cannot reset password for more than 5 times in one hour

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjQ5Nzk3MDEsMjEwMDcyNDczMiwtMz
-U4NTExODU0LC0yMTEzNTAwNzIwLC0yMTUzMTEzNDAsNzMwOTk4
-MTE2XX0=
+eyJoaXN0b3J5IjpbMTE3MjcxOTQ1OCwyMTAwNzI0NzMyLC0zNT
+g1MTE4NTQsLTIxMTM1MDA3MjAsLTIxNTMxMTM0MCw3MzA5OTgx
+MTZdfQ==
 -->